wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. note:: The 320 MHz sampling together with intensive *In-baseband Digital Resampling* are extremely CPU-intensive.
 Very high packet loss should be expected.

-.. _parallel_decoding:
+.. _parallel-decoding:
-Multi-Thread Rx Decoding
+Multi-Thread Rx Decoding (Experimental)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 PicoScenes Rx baseband decoder features an experimental multi-threading capability, allowing pp to :math:`N_{CPU}` times increase in decoding performance.
 Enabling this feature is easy like used in the following example: